-The College of Social and Behavioral Science provides merit-based and need-based scholarships and fellowships for exceptional undergraduate and graduate students, thanks to the generosity of many individuals and families.
+The College of Social and Behavioral Science provides merit-based and need-based scholarships for exceptional students, thanks to the generosity of many individuals and families.
 As noted below, consideration is only given for those who have declared their major in the college, not pre-majors.

 Fellowships and scholarships are primarily in the form of tuition reduction, and typically range from $1,000 - $5,000.
 Often the amount of a scholarship depends largely on the competitiveness of the pool of the applicants and the amount of available funding.